 Not Every Type of Wood Is Suitable for Staining

 Every tree is unique.
 Each of them reacts differently to stains and the results vary greatly.
-Do You want to stain your floor grey?
+Do you want to stain your floor grey?
 White oak is a perfect choice.
 Try it a red oak and you’ll soon find out that you need darker grey to counter the natural reddish colour of the tree.
-Species like maple, pine, ash, cherry and birch have tighter grain which makes any stain applied on them look blotchy.
+Species like maple, pine, ash, cherry and birch have a tighter grain which makes any stain applied on them look blotchy.
 To combat this effect, you can use a ‘stain controller’.
 This product can fill the pores of the wood and allow to stain to be absorbed more evenly and consistently.